Full guide on the magnificent Volcan Ijen hike (Kawah Ijen) in East Java, Indonesia.

 The Ijen Volcano tour is definitely targeted for adventurous hikers; it is doable for anyone with a relatively good fitness level.

 Once you hike back, it’s also possible to walk around the crater.
-At that time, the sun is up and on a clear weather the view of the turquoise lake nestled within the crater is spectacular!
+At that time, the sun is up and on a clear day, the view of the turquoise lake nestled within the crater is spectacular!
 The colour of the lake is a result of the high sulfur content, creating an otherworldly landscape.

 What to wear for the Volcan Ijen hike?